ABOUT - updated November 2020

 Cameron Sharp has had an interest in photography from an early age and ever since he was given his first digital camera (FinePix HS10), his passion for the hobby has remained constant since he started in 2009.

-Cameron has been inspired by national photographers including Gordon Bucannon and Chirs Packem.
-He also admires the work of national ecologists and conservationists including Sir David Attenborough and George McGavin, and local ecologists including Ian Finley, Nevile Turner.
+Cameron has been inspired by national photographers including Gordon Buchanan and Chris Packham.
+He also admires the work of national ecologists and conservationists including Sir David Attenborough and George McGavin, and local ecologists including Ian Findlay, Neville Turner and Dr Margaret Bradshaw.

 Cameron enters his work into his local Village show.
 In 2013, the 'Red Squirrel' image came first in the show's photographic competition and the 'Two Horses' image made it into the village calendar of 2012.
 Other images have been included in the local newspaper, the Teesdale Mercury.
 The 'Waxwing' image was featured in 2012 and the 'Royal Mail Van' was featured in 2016.
 The "Red Grouse" image made "Image of the week" in Summer 2018.

 In Summer 2017 Cameron published a beta version of Cameron Sharp Photography.
 Since then the website has been a work in progress with work uploaded regularly.
-It is his hope that soon he can publish the full version of his website, which will have added functionality and even a not for profit online shop.
+It is his hope that soon he can publish the full version of his website, which will have enhanced functionality and even an online shop.

 In September 2018, Cameron relocated to Bangor (North Wales) to study for a Zoology degree at the Bangor University.
 In between studying, Cameron visits local reserves and areas in and around Bangor to photograph wildlife.
-In the same year, after purchasing items from Adobe creative cloud, he started to shoot in the RAW imaging format.
+In the same year, after subscribing to Adobe creative cloud, he started to shoot in the RAW imaging format.
 This allowed greater control over colour and lighting settings.

 In June 2020, Cameron gave a talk to the Durham photography club via zoom on wildlife photography in Teesdale.

-In September 2020, Cameron restarted his canvas print service with the aim of achieving a low price for quality items.
+In September 2020, Cameron began work on redesigning his website and creating a canvas print service, with the aim of achieving a low price for quality items.

-Cameron hopes that by posting his images online, he can encourage more people to take up photography as a hobby and raise awareness of wildlife and promote its conservation through digital media.
+Cameron hopes that by posting his images online, he can encourage more people to take up photography as a hobby, and raise awareness of wildlife to promote its conservation through digital media.